-An online 4 week course (6 hours in total), please contact me for the scheme of work.
+For an option online 4 week course (6 hours in total), please contact me for the scheme of work.

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 One night's stay or 2 night stay in our lovely Wallis Cottage in historic Fishguard, Pembrokeshire.
 All the supplies for the workshop, but it is best for you to hunt for plain fabric in charity shops for soft cottons or plain sheets because they are wonderful to experiment on.
 Bring that material with you and anything else that you would like to experiment with!